sm2774us/2021_Interview_Prep/001_Data_Structures/lists/README.md

 #### An Array Vs A List
 A **list** is a different kind of data structure from an **array**.
 The biggest difference is in the idea of direct access Vs sequential access.
 Arrays allow both; direct and sequential access, while lists allow only sequential access.
 And this is because the way that these data structures are stored in memory.
-The structure of the list doesn’t support numeric index like an array is.
+The structure of the list doesn’t support numeric index like an array does.

 - **Jupyter Notebook:** [Lists.ipynb](Lists.ipynb)